 Since our beginnings in 1967, Crisis has benefitted from the help of three key figures in pastoral life and the arts, helping us to establish our services and garner support on a grand scale.

-Lambeth Palace’s association with Crisis does, however, go back almost 50 years.
+Lambeth Palace’s association with Crisis goes back almost 50 years.
 In 1969, the Most Reverend Arthur Michael Ramsey (1961-74) launched Crisis’ annual march, a 65-mile ‘reverse pilgrimage’ from Canterbury cathedral to London.
 His successor, Donald Coggan (1974-80), continued this tradition and for 7 years lent the charity the Gatehouse at Lambeth Palace, to house donations of food and clothing for Crisis at Christmas.
 He also lent the charity St Mary’s church next door as a Christmas centre.
 Archbishop Robert Runcie (1980-91) became vice-president of the charity in 1982, a hereditary honour maintained by subsequent Archbishops.
 In 2008, Rowan Williams (2002-2012) hosted Crisis’ 40th anniversary reception at Lambeth Palace.

 David Gilmour, guitarist, vocalist, songwriter with Pink Floyd, and a renowned solo artist, has supported Crisis for 22 years.
 David has been Vice President since 2003, following his generous pledge to donate proceeds from the sale of his London home to our work.
 These funds were instrumental in building our network of Crisis Skylight centres across the UK, enabling us to help thousands of homeless people nationwide on their journey out of homelessness.
 David and his wife Polly Samson, continue to support us year on year through the DG Charitable Trust.